flobotde/VSCode-aider-ollama/README.md

 export OLLAMA_API_BASE=http://127.0.0.1:11434>
 ```

-Some to Windows (TODO: not tested, and don't know the filename to put in...)
+Same to Windows (TODO: not tested, and don't know the filename to put in...)
 ```console
 setx   OLLAMA_API_BASE http://127.0.0.1:11434
 ```